 - To showcase veganism in a positive manner by keeping our table attractive and engaging, provoking curiosity from the public allowing us to engage them further.

-What type of food should I bring?
+What type of food should I take to the stall?

 We greatly appreciate vegan food samples brought by activists, but please don't worry if you are unable to do so.